 …Slavery is a scriptural institution, and… Abolitionists, as they exist here, are infidels.
 They are unwilling that God shall be a judge of what is proper and right, and desire themselves to determine what is proper, and that too, in direct opposition to God's revealed law as given to the Hebrews.
 Hence they say they want an Antislavery Bible and an Antislavery God.

 It would be these loudly voiced beliefs that would soon cause Anderson trouble in the tumultuous border territory.
 In 1854, Anderson organized a group of landowners in Lafayette County to protest the newly created Kansas-Nebraska Act.
 The act allowed the people who settled the new states to determine on their own whether or not they would become slave or free states.
 Kansas was quickly crowded with abolitionists settlers, called free-soilers.
 Naturally, this caused great concern among the slave-owners along the Missouri border.
 Anderson would continue to fight this act, sometimes through unscrupulous means, for the next several years.

 Financially, though, the next several years would be difficult for Anderson.
 Gratz, further trying to distance himself from the increasingly radical Shelby, sold most of his holdings to Anderson.
-Anderson purchased Gratz's interest in their warehouse, 77 acres of property, 11 slaves and all of Gratz' personal property from him for $26,000.
+Anderson purchased Gratz's interest in their warehouse, 77 acres of property, 11 enslaved people and all of Gratz' personal property from him for $26,000.
 As part of the agreement, he took on more than $40,000 in debts owed by Shelby and Gratz.
 But Anderson's financial situation would not improve.
 In 1859, Anderson announced that he was auctioning off his business, real estate and even his home in order to satisfy his creditors.
 The rope factory and Anderson residence were purchased by his sons; thus, much of his ownings remained in the family.